cityofaustin/janis/docs/TranslationWorkflow.md

 ### Steps:

 #### 1. Navigate to the page you'd like to download and highlight for translations.
-In this sample, I'll use the [Curbside Pickup Page](http://alpha.austin.gov/services/compost-pickup)
+In this sample, I'll use the [Curbside Compost Pickup Page](http://alpha.austin.gov/services/compost-pickup)

 #### 2. Download the page
 You'll click the Single File icon in your browser bar and wait a few minutes.
 Then click the link labeled *Click here to save the page* which should show in a yellow-ish bar.
-You can view a demo of at the [Single File](https://chrome.google.com/webstore/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle?hl=en) download site.

 ### If you don't require highlighting, your process ends here.
 Try loading the page you've downloaded in a browser to ensure the page renders as expected.